nydur/secret-management-3.13/README.md

 # 3.13 Retrieve information on AWS Secret Management in the pipeline

-Sample repository for assignment, a continuation of [3.12](https://github.com/nydur/serverless-cicd-feb22) (with extended pipeline deployment)
+Sample repository for assignment, a continuation of [3.12](https://github.com/nydur/serverless-cicd-feb22) (with full extended pipeline to deploy serverless)

 ---